The eyes certainly are windows to the soul, and if you know anything about eyes or windows, you know they come in many

 4. Green Eyes

-Very little melanin, a burst of lipochrome, and the Rayleigh scattering of light that reflects off the yellow stroma can make for a variety of shades of green.
-With only 2% of the world’s population having green eyes, it’s definitely rare!
+Very little melanin, a burst of lipochrome, and the Rayleigh scattering of light that reflects off the yellow stroma can make for various shades of green.
+With only 2% of the world’s population having green eyes, it’s rare!

 Did You Know?